AnastasyaUporova/pricelimit/README.md

 # Project PriceLimit

 ## Contributing

 You'd like to contribute to my portfolio repo?
-I'm flattered.
+Thank you.
 While this repository is specifically geared to showing my work, there are a couple of really great ways to contribute:

 ## Reporting Bugs